martinthomson/quic-dtls/draft-thomson-quic-dtls.md

 protection keys might be able to force loss of a number of packets that are protected by the next key.

-DTLS does not need to abide by this constraint since it does not promise a contiguous stream of packets.
+DTLS does not rely on the same property, since it does not aim to secure a contiguous stream of data.
 Attacker-induced loss is not distinguishable from other forms of loss.
 For this reason, a single sequence number space is acceptable.